nithya-np/Blockchain-PharmaceuticalSupplyChainManagement/README.md

 ## Supply Chain Management using Blockchain:

-This application aims to aid in supply chain management using the technology of blockchain
+This application aims to aid in pharmaceutical supply chain management using the technology of blockchain.

 ## How to Run: